Okuhle2022/Digital-Portfolio/README.md

 # Okuhle Salelo - Digital Portifolio

  - Hey,welcome to my digital portfolio.
 I am a passionate ICT: Communication Networking student at Cape Pensula University of Technology.
-This portfolio presents a collection of my career development activities, technical evidence, and personal growth experiences, with real evidence and Star-based refection.
-And each section on this portfolio is aligned with the WIL preparation outcomes and showcases the knowledge and skills I have gained.
+This portfolio presents a comprehensive collection of my career development activities, technical evidence, and personal growth experiences, supported by authentic evidence and Star-based refections.
+Each section in this portfolio is aligned with the Work Intergrated Learning (WIL) preparation outcomes and demonstrates the knowledge and skills I have developed throughout the program.

    ### This Digital portfolio includes: